 Is the entry level introduction for young children into the world of Water Polo.
 It combines basics such as throwing, swimming and catching and builds teamwork amongst young player.

-On course is our new swim school management software system.
-It allows parents a greater insight into the Swim Wales award scheme criteria and view your child's progress online at your convenience.
+‘Home Portal’ allows parents a greater insight into the Swim Wales award scheme criteria and enables you to view your child's swimming lessons progress on a PC or via a mobile device at any time.

 To benefit from this service it is important that you keep your customer contact details up to date.